fbeltrao/aksjobscheduler/ReadMe.md

 3.1415926535897932384626433832795028841971693993751058209749445923078164062862089986280348253421170679821480865132823066470938446095505822317253594081284811174502841027019385 REMOVED-TO-SAVE-SPACE
 ```

-To run the same job using Virtual Kubelet add the pod affinity information as the yaml below (if your cluster is not in westeurope you need to change the value of "kubernetes.io/hostname"):
+To run the same job using Virtual Kubelet add the pod selection/affinity information as the yaml below:

 ```yaml
 apiVersion: batch/v1